datanav/docs/training/010_architecture_and_concepts/030_Novice.rst

 Coalesce, prioritization of source data (master data)

-.. _generic-inbound-and-outbound-pipes-1-2:
+.. _guidelines-inbound-and-outbound-pipes-1-2:

-Generic inbound and outbound pipes
+Guidelines - inbound and outbound pipes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As established above, an important aspect when modelling data in Sesam is the use of globals.
-Albeit before reaching the global stage and after completion of the global stage, when modelling your data; - the following guidelines, respectively, apply.
+Albeit before reaching the global stage and after completion of the global stage, when modelling your data the following guidelines apply:

-Generic inbound pipes
+Inbound pipes
 #####################

 As data enters Sesam it is handled in inbound pipes.
-An inbound pipe should be as generic as possible with regards to the amount of shaping done on the data that flows through - to the dataset.
+An inbound pipe should be as generic as possible with regards to the amount of shaping done on the data that flows through to its dataset.
 The reason being, in order for you to make the best possible modelling decisions downstream, you should look at the "raw" data first to get a complete understanding of the condition of the data.
+In addition, we want to assume as little as possible about how the data will be used by current and future recipients.
+Therefore,
+If we start shaping and customizing data too soon in the flow, it's much harder, if not impossible, to reuse the data for different purposes later.
 A rule of thumb is therefore to minimize the amount of DTL used in an inbound pipe and try to just copy everything, or close to everything.
 Special cases can occur when you need to do some shaping of the data before reaching the global stage.
 In such cases, you should aim at making the minimal required DTL changes in order for the data to retain as much of its original integrity as possible.

-Generic outbound pipes
+Outbound pipes
 ######################

 Following the flow of data as it leaves the global stage of modelling, the amount of DTL will increase in the preparation pipes.
 As you might recall, preparation pipes deliver data to the outbound pipes.
 It is therefore important to consider the state of the data as it enters an outbound pipe.
-The reason for this being, as with any inbound pipe, that you should aim at minizing the amount of DTL needed to shape your data further.
+The reason for this being, as with any inbound pipe, that you should aim at minimizing the amount of DTL needed to shape your data further.
 This will create robust consumable data that can be delivered seamlessly to your target systems as data flows through your outbound pipes.
 As with inbound pipes, special cases can occur, where you need to do some additional shaping before the data can be presented in a consumable shape for a given target system.
 Again, aim at making a minimal set of DTL changes.

 Summary
 #######

-The amount of DTL in a given pipe with respect to modelling stage in Sesam should increase until the point of modelling stage, where the intent of shaping data is primarily due to target system requirements, as visualized in the below *Figure 1 - DTL Amount*.
+The amount of DTL in a given pipe with respect to modelling stage in Sesam should increase until the point of modelling stage, where the intent of shaping data is primarily due to target system requirements, as visualized in the below *Figure - DTL Amount*.

 .. figure:: ./media/dtl-amount.png
    :align: center

-   Figure 1 – DTL Amount
+   Figure – DTL Amount

 .. _filter-entities-on-the-way-out-1-2: